What Is Heartburn?

 With gravity's help, a muscular valve called the lower esophageal sphincter, or LES, keeps stomach acid in the stomach.
 The LES is located where the esophagus meets the stomach -- below the rib cage and slightly left of center.
 Normally it opens to allow food into the stomach or to permit belching; then it closes again.
 But if the LES opens too often or does not close tight enough, stomach acid can reflux, or seep, into the esophagus and cause the burning sensation.

-Heartburn is a weekly occurrence for about 20% of Americans and very common in pregnant women.
+Heartburn is a weekly occurrence for up to 20% of Americans and very common in pregnant women.

 What Causes Heartburn?